confluentinc/ksql/design-proposals/klip-19-materialize-views.md

 a read-only stream view.

 Consider a stream coming from some upstream system, e.g a click stream from a web-tier.
 Should a KSQL user be able to add rows to such a stream?
-Probably not, but the true answer is most likely 'it depends'.
-It depends on how the organisation if using KSQL and modeling data in Kafka.
+If this stream is managed by another team/app then probably not, but the true answer is most likely 'it depends'.
+It depends on how the organisation is using KSQL and modeling data in Kafka.
 Its possible the clickstream should be seen as read-only to KSQL users as its owned by the web tier that produces it, and its maybe used by other systems too.
 On the flip side, its also possible that appending new rows to the stream is something they want to allow in KSQL.

 It can be argued that using ACLs are a good fit for controlling if a KSQL user can insert into a stream.
 There's nothing semantically wrong with allow the insert: a stream is just an append-only list of immutable 'facts'.
 Appending one more